kamilsadik/Kreana/README.md

 ## Overview

-Creator Token Exchange allows a creator to mint their own token to sell to their fans.
-In doing so, the exchange lets the token creator generate revenue in order to fund artistic projects, while also providing continuous and perpetual liquidity for buyers of the token.
-It achieves this dual objective using a [Dynamic Automated Market Maker (DAMM)](https://github.com/kamilsadik/CreatorTokenExchange/blob/main/damm_paper_draft.pdf): a novel variation of traditional bonding curve-based [automated market makers](https://www.gemini.com/cryptopedia/amm-what-are-automated-market-makers), allowing for both revenue generation and liquidity provision.
+Creator Token Exchange is a platform that allows creators to mint their own tokens to sell to their fans.
+The exchange lets the token creator generate revenue in order to fund artistic projects, while also providing continuous and perpetual liquidity for buyers of the token.
+It achieves this dual objective using a [Dynamic Automated Market Maker (DAMM)](https://github.com/kamilsadik/CreatorTokenExchange/blob/main/damm_paper_draft.pdf): a novel variation of traditional bonding curve-based [automated market makers](https://www.gemini.com/cryptopedia/amm-what-are-automated-market-makers).

 ## Background